 Congratulations!
 You’ve secured your domain name!

-When you’ve completed the checkout process you will be logged into you Google Domains account.
-Once you’re logged in, we’ll be making a couple of small changes and registering an e-mail with your new domain.
+When you’ve completed the checkout process you will be logged into your Google Domains account.
+Once you’re logged in, we’ll be making a couple of small changes and registering an email with your new domain.